 It is not essential to be bald or nearly bald before undertaking hair transplantation.
-Age also is no contraindication for a hair transplant.
+Age is also no contraindication for a hair transplant.
 The younger the person, though, the more conservative the approach must be for hair transplantation, because the permanent donor site may not yet be established.
-Ideally, the patient should have dense growing hair in the donor sites to sufficiently fill any present or future areas of baldness.
+Ideally, the patient should have dense growing hair at the donor sites to sufficiently fill any present or future areas of baldness.

 What’s Involved In Hair Replacement Surgery?

 Typically, our hair replacement surgery involves removing a very thin strip of hair from the back of the patient’s head.
 This strip is dissected into hundreds or thousands of smaller grafts by technicians utilizing various magnification methods.
 Then our surgeon makes tiny incisions in the scalp and individually transplants these follicle grafts.
 Most grafts contain one or two hairs with occasionally the use of larger four or five hair grafts.
-The artistic arrangement of these grafts and incisions are placed in such a manner to create a natural hairline.
-While this method has the advantages of higher yield and an easily covered recipient area post procedure, it does leave a fine line scar which for most patients is easily covered by their hair.
+The artistic arrangement of these grafts and incisions are placed in such a manner as to create a natural hairline.
+While this method has the advantages of higher yield and an easily covered recipient area post-procedure, it does leave a fine line scar which for most patients is easily covered by their hair.
 For patients who wear their hair very short, follicular unit extraction (FUE) is an option, as it leaves no linear scar.
-Instead the grafts are removed individually and require a longer procedure.
+Instead, the grafts are removed individually and require a longer procedure.
 Long term, however, it is difficult to detect any evidence of the procedure.
-For those who wear their hair extremely short FUE is a great option to obtaining a great result without any resulting visible scar.
+For those who wear their hair extremely short FUE is a great option for obtaining a great result without any resulting visible scar.

 What to Expect During Your Hair Restoration